inclusive-design/adaptive-palette/docs/DeveloperDoc.md

 ```

 At startup, `src/client/index.js` loads this file and stores it in `PaletteStore.paletteFileMap`.
 When
-`PaletteStore.getNamedPalette()` is called with a name that is not yet in the cache, it looks up the file path in
+`PaletteStore.getNamedPalette()` is called with `loadIfMissing` and the palette is not yet in the cache, it looks
-`paletteFileMap` and lazily loads the palette on demand.
+up the file path in `paletteFileMap` and lazily loads the palette on demand.
+Called without it, the lookup is
+cache-only and an uncached name returns `undefined`.

 To register a new palette JSON file, add an entry here.
 The key becomes the name used in `branchTo` options of
 `ActionBranchToPaletteCell` cells.